rajington/windowsapp/README.md

 * Better error handling when passing wrong stuff into API functions
 * Add Spaces support
 * Make `focusWindow[Direction]()` take into account other screens (and maybe Spaces)?
-* Auto-Reload should take into account other language-based primary config files `~/.windowsapp.*`
 * Add `api.windowUnderMouse()`
 * Add `api.screenUnderMouse()`
 * Maybe add `mouseMoved` event?
 If we do, we'll have to coalesce them to a reasonable amount (trigger every 0.5 sec? make it configurable?)